Integration questions in separably good characteristics: Context

-We recall the notion of separably good characteristics, as defined by J. Pevtsova and J. Stark in \cite[definition 2.2]{PevSta} : when $G$ is semisimple, the characteristic $p$ is separably good for $G$ if $p$ is good for $G$ and the morphism $G^{\Sc} \rightarrow G$, for $G^{\Sc}$ the simply connected cover of $G$, is separable.
-When $G$ is reductive, the characteristic $p$ is separably good for $G$ if it is separably good for the derived group $[G,G]$.
-As underlined by the two authors if $p$ is very good for $G$, it is also separably good.
-Nevertheless, this last condition is restrictive for type $A$, which is the only type for which very good and separably good characteristics do not coincide.
+Separably good characteristics are defined by J. Pevtsova and J. Stark in \cite[Definition 2.2]{PevSta}: \begin{enumerate} \item when $G$ is semisimple, let $G^{\Sc}$ be the simply connected cover of $G$.
+The characteristic $p$ is separably good for $G$ if $p$ is good for $G$ and if the isogeny $G^{\Sc} \rightarrow G$ is separable. \item When $G$ is reductive, the characteristic $p$ is separably good for $G$ if it is separably good for its derived group $[G,G]$. \end{enumerate} As underlined by the two authors, if $p$ is very good for $G$, it is also separably good.
+Nevertheless, this last condition is only restrictive for type $A$, which is the only type for which very good and separably good characteristics do not coincide.
+As an example $p$ is separably good but not very good for $\SL_p$ or $\GL_p$.
+However, it is not separably good nor very good for $\PGL_p$.